golightlyb/bakefont3/README.md

 **Support any language and locale with full unicode support**
-(realtime rendering using example-gl.c; depends on font support)
+(realtime rendering using example-gl.c; depends on font support) (only partial support for vertical writing in East Asian scripts - see limitations if you can help)

 ![Example bakefont3 Unicode support](./docs/unicode.png)